mujz/pg-search-sequelize/README.md

     down: queryInterface => QueryInterface.dropMaterializedView(queryInterface, materializedViewName)
 }
 ```

-Here are the options that you can pass to the `createMaterializedView` method:

-- `tableName`: The tableName of the reference model.
-- `include`: An array of the associated models' fields to add to the materialized view.

 If you don't use the sequelize migration tool, feel free to create the materialized view in whatever way you prefer.